Updated March 17, 2023

-- There is not and fix/decided the answer for which IDE should we go with it always depend on the suitability of the project and comfort of the programmer, but to consider the right platform for your development needs, and the type of programmer/developer you are.
-We would like to share our own experience and point of view on both the IDE so let’s get started.
+- There is not and fix/decided answer for which IDE should we go with it always depend on the suitability of the project and comfort of the programmer, but to consider the right platform for your development needs, and the type of programmer/developer you are.
+We would like to share our own experience and point of view on both the IDE, so let’s get started.

 What is IDE?

-- First of all as a programmer choosing the right IDE as compulsory as choosing the programing language to achieve the desired goal.
-Most of the programmer will feel very uncomfortable without using the feature provided by IDE, and it would be very hard to implement the project without using the comfort provided by IDE.
-While working on project IDE Generally handles and takes care of the classpath, configuration, internal execution command, command-line argument, web servers configuration, and port replication while running the enterprise project with multiple instances.
+- First of all, as a programmer choosing the right IDE as compulsory as choosing the programing language to achieve the desired goal.
+Most of the programmer will feel very uncomfortable without using IDE’s feature, and it would be very hard to implement the project without using the comfort provided by IDE.
+While working on a project IDE, Generally handles and takes care of the classpath, configuration, internal execution command, command-line argument, web servers configuration, and port replication while running the enterprise project with multiple instances.

-- There is multiple IDE is available such as net beans, eclipse and IntelliJ choosing the right one is dependent on the need and comfort, some of the famous IDE is an eclipse and IntelliJ.
+- Multiple IDE is available, such as net beans, eclipse, and IntelliJ; choosing the right one depends on the need and comfort; some of the famous IDE is eclipse and IntelliJ.
 Keep discussing how much IDE is beneficial for the project is off-topic, but IDE provides the comfort of work by taking care of other external things.
-Let us dive a little bit into a history of eclipse stated as IBM project the first release of the eclipse was in 2001 and the major release of the eclipse was in 2004.
+Let us dive a little bit into the history of eclipse stated as IBM project the first release of the eclipse was in 2001, and the major release of the eclipse was in 2004.
 Those who developed the eclipse as a project known as the strategic members of the Eclipse community.

 Head to Head Comparison between Eclipse and IntelliJ (Infographics)